 - Companies Often Experience a Lot More Scrutiny: Customers are quick to seize on a new service tax as a reason to dissect their bills and look for things that don’t make sense.
 This can quickly grow into a headache for companies affected by the service tax.
 If a new tax does loom on the horizon, it’s a good time to simplify pricing and fees and leave nothing hidden for customers to target if they become annoyed.

 - Taxing Services is Growing More, Not Less, Likely: Many states have not tried many service taxes, and are looking at this as a new way to raise the tax revenue they receive without raising any current taxes, which tends to have bad optics.
 In recent years we’ve seen new taxes on car wash services, clothing work, and fitness services, among other industries.
 That doesn’t entirely mean that a service tax is coming, but it should be expected sooner rather than never.

 - It’s Important to Understand New Rules Fast: When a service tax does hit, it’s important to immediately consider if any business billing or accounting practices should be changed.
 The good news is that a service tax is similar to a sales tax and is generally easy to incorporating into existing accounting systems with a little automation.
 However, don’t neglect this step and get caught off guard.

-For more information preparing for service taxes with the right customer and accounting solutions in New England, contact Acapella Technologies at (603) 647-1784 or email us with questions at email@example.com.
+For more information preparing for service taxes with the right customer and accounting solutions in , contact Acapella Technologies at (603) 647-1784 or email us with questions at firstname.lastname@example.org.